maggick/Vigenere-Cryptanalysis/README.md

 In order to use the programme for decrypt FILE :

-`` 	make,
+`` 	make
-	./vigenere [FILE],
+	./vigenere [FILE]
-	In the case that there is no argument, we decrypt "my_chiffre.txt"., The file must have a particular format : ,
+	In the case that there is no argument, we decrypt "my_chiffre.txt".
+	The file must have a particular format :
-	The file must have no blank beetween letter, each letter must be Upper letter ``
+	The file must have no blank beetween letter each letter must be Upper letter ``

 ## Present files